 - Referrals to other resources at Penn State (tutoring and study groups, housing, counseling services, etc.)

 You can find your assigned faculty advisor's name and email address on you LionPATH student center.

-Alisha Simon is available for walk-in advising most weekdays from 9-11 a.m. in 109 Hosler.
-You are also welcome to set up an advising appointment with her for in the afternoon; please email to schedule a time.
+Alisha Simon and Rebecca Reitz are available for walk-in advising most weekdays from 9-11 a.m..
+You are also welcome to set up an advising appointment in the afternoon; please email to schedule a time.
 If your question is related to scheduling or your academic records in any way, please bring a printed copy of your degree audit, which is available through LionPATH, when you come for advising.

 It is recommended you see an advisor at least once a semester before you schedule your courses.
 Remember, your academic advisors are here to help you; however, you are ultimately responsible to make sure you have fulfilled all the necessary major requirements prior to graduation.

 The Ryan Family Student Center in the College of Earth and Mineral Sciences is located in 14 Deike Building.
 There you will have access to additional academic advising resources, tutors, computer labs, and a study area.

 The EME department maintains a simplified Academic Plan to monitor the academic progress of students.
 We recommend that you maintain an updated copy of your Academic Plan.
 This is the easiest way to monitor your progress and spot any potential problems.
 In addition to the recommended academic plans, you can find degree requirements and other course information by visiting the website for your undergraduate major.

 The EMS First-Year Seminar is a required course for all first-year students in the College of Earth and Mineral Sciences who are studying at the University Park campus.
 The course is designed to encourage students to begin the process of "thinking for a living."
 It places emphasis on reading and discussion, with a strong focus on writing and communications skills.